By Austin Love

 Council Project Manager

-As of August 2012, large ships were required to use fuel with a sulfur content of 1.0 percent or less if they operated in North American waters.
-This area extends approximately 200 miles offshore of the United States and includes Prince William Sound.
-As of January 2015, regulations require vessels in the emissions control area to burn even cleaner fuel, with a sulfur content of 0.1 percent or less.
-Comparatively, tankers in international waters, more than 200 miles offshore, are allowed to burn fuel with a sulfur content of up to 3.5 percent.
-Low sulfur fuel is about 60 percent more costly than traditional fuels.
+The new regulations mandate that ships use either cleaner fuels or new technologies, such as exhaust scrubbers, to reduce pollution from large marine vessels.
+The tankers in Prince William Sound are complying by burning fuel with low sulfur content.
+As of August 2012, ships had to burn fuel with a sulfur content of 1.0 percent or less if they were within the North American Emission Control Area, which extends approximately 200 miles offshore.
+As of January 1, 2015, vessels within the emission control area had to burn even cleaner fuels, meaning tanker fuel emissions in Prince William Sound now have a sulfur content of 0.1 percent or less.
+Comparatively, tankers in international waters, more than 200 miles offshore, are allowed to burn fuel with sulfur content up to 3.5 percent.
+The new low sulfur fuel is about 60 percent more costly than traditional fuels used to run ships, but using low sulfur fuels can significantly lower engine and fuel systems maintenance costs.